Police search for motive in Brooklyn subway suspect’s videos

 James had no felony convictions and was not prohibited from purchasing or owning a firearm.
 Police said the gun used in the attack was legally purchased at an Ohio pawn shop in 2011.
 A search of James’ Philadelphia storage unit and apartment turned up at least two types of ammunition, including the kind used with an AR-15 assault-style rifle, a taser and a blue smoke cannister.

 Police said James was born and raised in New York City.
-In his videos, he said he finished a machine shop course in 1983 then worked as a gear machinist at Curtiss-Wright, an aerospace manufacturer in New Jersey, until 1991 when he was he was hit by a one-two punch of bad news: He was fired from his job and, soon after, his father whom he had lived with in New Jersey died.
+In his videos, he said he finished a machine shop course in 1983 then worked as a gear machinist at Curtiss-Wright, an aerospace manufacturer in New Jersey, until 1991 when he was he was hit by a one-two punch of bad news: He was fired from his job and, soon after, his father — with whom he had lived in New Jersey — died.

-Records show James filed a complaint against the aerospace company in federal court soon after he lost his job alleging racial discrimination, but it was dismissed a year later by a judge.
+Records show James filed a complaint against the aerospace company in federal court, soon after he lost his job, alleging racial discrimination, but it was dismissed a year later by a judge.
 He says in one video, without offering specifics, that he “couldn’t get any justice for what I went through.”

 A spokesperson for Curtiss-Wright didn’t immediately respond to a call seeking comment.